-During 2018/19 the Council's Strategic Risk Register was monitored by Policy, Finance & Development Committee.
+During 2019/20 the Council's Strategic Risk Register was monitored by the Senior Leadership Team and initially the Policy, Finance & Development Committee.
 The register identified major risks and commented on their likelihood and impact on the Council's objectives.
 Each risk is allocated a responsible officer for identifying an action plan and provides an update.
 Risk management is embedded in processes such as appraisal of new capital investment and service development plans.